open-mmlab/Amphion/preprocessors/Emilia/README.md

 ### 3. Check the Results

-The processed audio files will be saved into `input_folder_path_processed`.
+The processed audio (default 24k sample rate) files will be saved into `input_folder_path_processed`.
 The results will be saved in the same folder and include the following information:

 1. **MP3 file**: `<original_name>_<idx>.mp3`
 2. **JSON file**: `<original_name>.json`